The 24-hour urinary aldosterone excretion test measures the amount of aldosterone removed in the urine in a day.

 Why the Test is Performed

 The test is done to see how much aldosterone is released into your urine.
-Aldosterone is a hormone released by the adrenal gland that helps the kidney control salt and potassium balance.
+Aldosterone is a hormone released by the adrenal gland that helps the kidney control salt, water, and potassium balance.

 Results depend on: